 (ii) under Section 15.2 (Title); and

-(iii) resulting from the gross negligence or wilful misconduct of the Seller, its Affiliates, subcontractors, agents and their employees, directors, officers and representatives.
+(iii) resulting from the gross negligence or wilful misconduct of the Seller, its Affiliates, subcontractors, vendors, agents and their employees, directors, officers and representatives.

 All liability of Seller under this Agreement shall terminate six (6) years after delivery of the Unit to the Delivery Point, as determined in accordance with Section 10.2.

+Scott: This can be deleted because by including Sec.
+20.2 above, we pick up haz mat, compliance, patent infringement, etc. I believe that this covers all pertinent areas of Seller’s indemnification.

 27.2 Maximum Liability of Purchaser.
-Purchaser's maximum aggregate liability for claims by Seller arising out of Purchaser's performance of this Agreement whether arising from tort (including negligence or strict liability without regard to fault), breach of contract or any other cause of action, including the Cancellation Fee, shall be one hundred percent (100%) of the Purchase Amount; provided, however, that this limitation on liability shall not include or otherwise be limited by or apply to any of the following categories of liability of Seller:
+Purchaser's maximum aggregate liability for claims by Seller arising out of Purchaser's performance of this Agreement, including the Cancellation Fee, whether arising from tort (including negligence or strict liability without regard to fault), breach of contract or any other cause of action, shall be one hundred percent (100%) of the Purchase Amount; provided, however, that this limitation on liability shall not apply to any of the following categories of liability of Seller:

 (i) resulting from the gross negligence or wilful misconduct of the Purchaser, its Affiliates, subcontractors, agents and their employees, directors, officers and representatives.